aaqibwani/aaqibwani.github.io/docs/Soft and Hard Matching in Azure AD.md

 For mail-enabled groups and contacts, you can soft match based on proxyAddresses.
 Hard match isn't applicable since you can only update the sourceAnchor/immutableID (using PowerShell) on Users only.
 For groups that aren't mail-enabled, there's currently no support for soft match or hard match.

+{: .note-title }
-### Admin role considerations
+> Admin role considerations

-To protect from untrusted on-premises users, Microsoft Entra ID won't match on-premises users with cloud users that have an admin role.
+> To protect from untrusted on-premises users, Microsoft Entra ID won't match on-premises users with cloud users that have an admin role.
 This behavior is by default.
 To work around this, you can do the following steps:

-1. Remove the directory roles from the cloud-only user object.
+> 1. Remove the directory roles from the cloud-only user object.
-2. Hard-delete the quarantined object in the cloud.
+> 2. Hard-delete the quarantined object in the cloud.
-3. Trigger a sync.
+> 3. Trigger a sync.
-4. Optionally, add the directory roles back to the user object in cloud once the matching is done.
+> 4. Optionally, add the directory roles back to the user object in cloud once the matching is done.